Understand the root-cause of your problem, and begin your personalized treatment today.

 Observe your lifestyle and routine and see what is causing flare ups.
 Is it your diet?
 Could it be seasonal change?
 For instance, if dust particles are responsible for an attack, keep your surroundings clean.
 Change your bedsheet and pillow cases twice a week.
 Cover your nose and mouth when stepping out.
 Your house and workplace should be well-ventilated, let fresh air and sunlight come in.
 To identify exactly what’s triggering your Asthma attack, speak to a Jiva doctor today.

 For instant relief from the symptoms of Asthma, massage the chest and the back with warm sesame (til) oil.
 The lubrication of the oil counteracts the dry and rough quality of Vata, thereby easing your breathlessness and discomfort.
 Do this before you sleep so that you’re able to keep night episodes at bay.

 A healthy lifestyle plays a huge part in keeping breathing troubles at bay.
 Once you make the changes we’ve recommended above, you’ll notice a big difference in the quality of your life.
-For long term relief from Asthma, consult a Jiva doctor today.
+For long-term relief from Asthma, check out ayurvedic medicines for breathing problems or consult a Jiva doctor today.
 You can dial 0129-4040404 from your mobile phone or click on ‘Speak to a Doctor’ under the CONNECT tab in the Jiva Health App.

 Subscribe to the monthly Jiva Newsletter and get regular updates on Dr Chauhan's latest health videos, health & wellness tips, blogs and lots more.